 - Whitaker Professor in Biomedical Engineering, Massachusetts Institute of Technology

 Dr. Cohen received his MD degree from Harvard Medical School in 1976 and his PhD in Physics in the same year from MIT.
 He pursued clinical training at the Brigham and Women’s Hospital in Boston in Internal Medicine (board certified) and Cardiology.
 Since 1979 he has been on the MIT faculty where he is currently the Whitaker Professor in Biomedical Engineering in the Institute of Medical Engineering and Science (IMES) and the Harvard-MIT Program in Health Sciences and Technology (HST).

 For 25 years he served as an Associate Physician at the Brigham and Women’s Hospital, for ten years he directed the Center for Biomedical Engineering of the Harvard-MIT Division of Health Sciences and Technology (HST), for six years he directed the NASA Center for Quantitative Cardiovascular Physiology, Modeling and Data Analysis at MIT, and for eight years he was Team Leader of the Cardiovascular Alterations Team of the National Space Biomedical Research Institute.
-For eight years Dr. Cohen co-directed the Biomedical Enterprise Program of HST and the MIT Sloan School of Management.
+For nine years Dr. Cohen co-directed the Biomedical Enterprise Program of HST and the MIT Sloan School of Management.
 Students in this program obtained an MBA degree and an SM degree in Health Sciences and Technology preparing them for leadership positions in the biomedical industry.
 Since 2013 he has served on the committee that manages the Healthcare Certificate at the MIT Sloan School of Management.

 - PhD in Physics, Massachusetts Institute of Technology, 1976